If you are interested in designing a Powered by the Apocalypse (PbtA) tabletop roleplaying game:

 - First, buy a copy of Apocalypse World.
 After all, that’s where this all started.

-- Fourth, read @lumpleygames‘ series of blog posts on “Using Apocalypse World to Outline and Draft Your Own RPG.”
+- Fifth, read @lumpleygames‘ series of blog posts on “Using Apocalypse World to Outline and Draft Your Own RPG.”
 After doing so, go support Vincent Baker on Patreon.

-- Fifth, think about conflict systems in PbtA games and what might work for you.
+- Sixth, think about conflict systems in PbtA games and what might work for you.
 “There are no wrong answers!
 Just design decisions! :-)”

-- Sixth, you might find it helpful to review how many different game designers all approached the same core mores.
-Check out my Dungeon World Patch Kit.
+- Seventh, you might find it helpful to review how many different game designers all approached the same core moves.
+Check out my Dungeon World Patch Kit or Uncommon World’s configuration tool.

-- Sixth, join, lurk, then contribute to the PbtA subreddit.
+- Eighth, join, lurk, then contribute to the PbtA subreddit.

-- Seventh, don’t argue about whether a game is #PbtA or not.
+- Ninth, don’t argue about whether a game is #PbtA or not.
 It’s PbtA if its designer says it is; otherwise it’s not.

 Happy designing!